 UB ontologists named to major NIH immunology research team

-BUFFALO, N.Y. – A team of University at Buffalo researchers has been selected by the National Institutes of Health (NIH) to support the collection, analysis and exchange of scientific data for scientists investigating immunology and immune-mediated diseases.
+A team of UB researchers has been selected by the National Institutes of Health (NIH) to support the collection, analysis and exchange of scientific data for scientists investigating immunology and immune-mediated diseases.

 They will work within the framework of the Bioinformatics Integration Support Contract (BISC) (No. HHSN272201200028C), which was awarded to a multinational and multidisciplinary team of researchers by the NIH’s Division of Allergy and Infectious Diseases (DAID).

 The UB group will be responsible for the ontological aspects of the project.
-The team will be led by Barry Smith, PhD, Julian Park Professor of Philosophy, adjunct professor of neurology and computer science at UB, and director of the National Center for Ontological Research.
+The team will be led by Barry Smith, Julian Park Professor of Philosophy, adjunct professor of neurology and computer science, and director of the National Center for Ontological Research.

 “There is no universal standard terminology in medical and related fields,” Smith explains.
 “The way a term is used may be particular to a research area or even a specific research group.
 This makes it difficult for scientists to communicate with one another and share and find, or compare, data.